Postgraduate Factfile: Electrical Power and Control Engineering MSc

 The programme is supported by research activities of national and international significance, conducted by the Electrical and Electronic Engineering Research Centre in the areas of microelectronic devices and reliability, multiphase electric machines and drives, and control systems.
 The existing expertise and laboratories are well aligned with new sources of energy, green energy and the energy saving industry, in particular with wind power electricity generation where wider penetration of remote off-shore wind farm installations is expected in near future, where multi-phase systems have many advantages.

 The School of Engineering, Technology and Maritime Operations has an excellent record of high quality application-oriented research and knowledge transfer to business.
-It is home to internationally recognised research groups Electrical Electronic Engineering Research Centre (Prof J Zhang, Prof E. Levi), the Liverpool Logistics Offshore and Marine Research Institute (Prof J. Wang), Materials and Structures Research Group (Prof J Ren, Prof I Jones) and GERI (Prof Burton).
+It is home to the following internationally recognised research groups: Electrical Electronic Engineering Research Centre (Prof J Zhang, Prof E. Levi), the Liverpool Logistics Offshore and Marine Research Institute (Prof J. Wang), Materials and Structures Research Group (Prof J Ren, Prof I Jones) and GERI (Prof Burton).